-The first appointment with a midwife is called a booking appointment.
-You should have this at about 10 to 12 weeks, as this gets you booked in for maternity care provided by a particular hospital or NHS Trust.
+The first appointment you have with a midwife is called a booking appointment.
+This should happen when you’re about 10 to 12 weeks pregnant, as it gets you booked in for maternity care provided by a particular hospital or NHS Trust.

-In this video Cathy Warwick, chief executive of the Royal College of Midwives, explains that you can change where you’d like to give birth:
+In this video Cathy Warwick, former chief executive of the Royal College of Midwives, explains that you can change where you’d like to give birth:

-If you don’t yet know where you would like to have your baby, use our unique Birth Choice tool to find the local facilities most suited to you, or read on to find out more about booking maternity care.
+If you don’t yet know where you would like to have your baby, use our unique Birth Choice tool to explore the local facilities most suited to you, or read on to find out more about booking maternity care.

 Book through your chosen maternity unit or birth centre